-- (a) Financial Statements of Businesses Acquired - (i) Unaudited consolidated financial statements of "Bank Kassa Nova" JSC (SB of "ForteBank" JSC) as of December 31, 2019 and 2018, and for the years then ended are included as Exhibit 99.01 to this Amended Current Report on Form 8-K/A and incorporated by reference herein. - (ii) The unaudited interim condensed consolidated financial statements of "Bank Kassa Nova" JSC (SB of "ForteBank" JSC) as of June 30, 2020 and for the six months ended June 30, 2020, are included as Exhibit 99.02 to this Amended Current Report on Form 8-K/A and are incorporated by reference herein. - (b) Pro Forma Financial Information - (i) The unaudited pro forma combined condensed consolidated financial statements of FRHC and the Bank with respect to the six months ended September 30, 2020, are included as Exhibit 99.03 to this Amended Current Report on Form 8-K/A and are incorporated by reference herein.
+- (a) Financial Statements of Businesses Acquired - (i) Audited consolidated financial statements of "Bank Freedom Finance Kazakhstan" JSC, (formerly known as "Bank Kassa Nova" JSC (SB of "ForteBank" JSC)) as of December 31, 2019 and 2018, and for the years then ended are included as Exhibit 99.01 to this Amended Current Report on Form 8-K/A-2 and incorporated by reference herein. - (ii) The unaudited interim condensed consolidated financial statements of "Bank Freedom Finance Kazakhstan" JSC, (formerly known as "Bank Kassa Nova" JSC (SB of "ForteBank" JSC)) as of June 30, 2020 and for the six months ended June 30, 2020, are included as Exhibit 99.02 to this Amended Current Report on Form 8-K/A-2 and are incorporated by reference herein.

+(b) Pro Forma Financial Information

+(i) The unaudited pro forma combined condensed consolidated financial statements of FRHC and "Bank Freedom Finance Kazakhstan" JSC, (formerly known as "Bank Kassa Nova" JSC (SB of "ForteBank" JSC)) with respect to the six months ended September 30, 2020, and the year ended December 31, 2020, are included as Exhibit 99.03 to this Amended Current Report on Form 8-K/A-2 and are incorporated by reference herein.